 Then, click on the ‘Insert’ menu, click on My Apps, and click on ‘See all’.

-If you have the plug-in installed, then you would see your ChartExpo on the add-in page.
+If you have the plug-in installed, then you will see your ChartExpo on the add-in page.

 Click on the add-in and click ‘insert’ at the bottom of the page.

-The add-in will be added to your Excel interface.
+The add-in will be added to your interface.

 You can log in with an existing Microsoft account or create a new one.